OlivierSohn/hamazed/BACKLOG.md

   if multiline Sequence n exists : insert the current Recording in the sequence.
     If the current Recording is longer than the existing sequence, multiple instances of it will be played at the same time.
     Note that this could lead to sound saturation if the Sequence period is short w.r.t the length of the Recording.
+* Pressing 'f5' toggles the view between 'Tone' and 'Envelope'.
 * Pressing 'f10' empties the current Recording.

 - size of UI should adapt: